The CNI MRI Technology School Advantage:

 Train for a Career at CNI's MRI School Located in Orange County

-Preparation for your career starts today as a MRI Technologist by calling 1-800-219-0634 or submitting your information in the form located in the upper right side of page.
+Preparation for your career as an MRI Technologist starts today by calling 1-800-219-0634 or submitting your information in the form located in the upper right side of page.

 - Course Review